m-haisham/novelsave_sources/docs/usage/basic_usage.rst

 In this instance, we arent worried it won't find a matching crawler.

-Now that we have a scraper, lets get finally get to scraping the novel.
+Now that we have a scraper, lets finally get to scraping the novel.

 .. code-block:: python